pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_21.md

 Now I present the constrained optimization procedure to compute the sharp lower bound under MTR.
-I pay particular attention to the special case where _a k_ +1 _− a k_ = _δ_ for each integer _k_ at the optimum.
+I pay particular attention to the special case where _ak_ +1 _− ak_ = _δ_ for each integer _k_ at the optimum.
 In this case, the lower bound reduces to

 **==> formula [351 x 32] intentionally omitted <==**